 1. Your advertising objectives

 Before deciding whether to advertise, clarify what you are trying to achieve.
 Your ultimate goal is probably to increase sales.
-But your promotional activities may focus on wider aims that make achieving sales and other business objectives easier.
+But you may have wider aims that make achieving sales and other business objectives easier.

 You may want to create awareness or change customer attitudes